 - Languages: BIOS is written in assembler, while UEFI is written in simpler C-language.

-- Drives: UEFI supports larger HDDs and SDDs.
+- Drives: UEFI supports larger HDDs and SSDs.
 UEFI’s theoretical size limit for bootable drives is more than nine zettabytes, while BIOS can only boot from drives 2.2 terabytes or smaller.

-- Drivers: UEFI has intricate yet discrete drivers, while BIOS uses drivers in option ROM (read-only memory).
-With BIOS, updating the hardware requires re-tuning the ROMs for compatibility.
-This specification applies to separately-written, upgradeable UEFI drivers.
+- Drivers: UEFI has intricate yet discrete drivers, while BIOS uses drivers in optional ROM (read-only memory).
+With BIOS, updating the hardware requires retuning the ROMs for compatibility.
+This specification applies to separately-written, upgradable UEFI drivers.

-- Boot time: In most cases, UEFI provides a faster booting time for the operating system.
+- Boot time: in most cases, UEFI provides a faster booting time vs. BIOS machines.

 - Security: UEFI offers improved security features.
 “Secure Boot” prevents the computer from booting from unsigned or unauthorized applications.
 The OS must contain a recognizable key.
 Without Secure Boot enabled, a PC is vulnerable to malware corrupting the startup process.

 - Data processors: UEFI runs in 32-bit or 64-bit mode.
-BIOS runs only in 16-bit mode and may utilize only 1 MD of executable memory.
+BIOS runs only in 16-bit mode and may utilize only 1 MB of executable memory.

 - GUI: UEFI provides a more intuitive graphical user interface that you may navigate with a mouse and keyboard, unlike BIOS.

 Another advantage of UEFI is that an industry-wide interface forum maintains it and is more manufacturer-agnostic than BIOS.

 Why Choose BIOS?